 Hall Desk

-Each hall’s front desk is open at various hours in the summer to provide residents with information about Madison and campus.
-The front desk is also available to receive mail and packages and check out items such as laptops, games, movies, tools, and vacuums.
+Each hall’s desk is open at various hours in the summer to provide you information about Madison and campus.
+Hall desks are also available to receive mail and packages and check out items such as vacuums, games, tools, and more.

 Staff